The Essential Guide to Selling on Craigslist and Facebook Marketplace

 With a few time-tested marketing tricks, you can sell your items more quickly — or more of them in a single transaction.
 Create a sense of urgency and scarcity by adding a deadline to your post, such as, “Must go by Monday.”
 The trick is not to set a deadline too close to the date the ad goes live, which might give buyers a sense that you’re in a rush to get rid of the item and more willing to accept a lowball offer.
 Additionally, try offering a small discount (say, 5-15 percent or free shipping) if buyers purchase a certain number of items in a single transaction.

 Making the Sale Safely

 Selling on Craigslist and Facebook Marketplace involves a bit of fielding — many potential buyers may end up ghosting you or refusing to negotiate.
 But once you’ve locked down a prospect, be sure to get their full name and number to arrange pick-up or drop-off details.
-(You can use a free Google Voice number if you don’t want to share your personal line.)
+(You can use a free Google Voice number and a proxy email address if you don’t want to share your personal information.)

 You have a few options when it comes to coordinating a safe meetup.
-Consider bringing a friend along to deliver the item yourself or make the exchange in a public space, like a park (be sure to wear a double-mask and keep your distance).
+Consider bringing a friend along to deliver the item yourself or make the exchange in a public space, like a park.
 If it’s more convenient for the buyer to come to you, have the item ready in your driveway or garage before they arrive and have a friend with you to help inspect the item or purchase.
 Always meet during the day for your own safety, and only accept cash payments.
-If you feel comfortable, Venmo is acceptable, but only if they send you the money beforehand or on the spot.
+If you feel comfortable, PayPal or Venmo is acceptable, but only if they send you the money beforehand or on the spot.